 For the first part of its life, The Pennharmonics was the “fun” group on campus; a group of singers, mostly not pursuing a future career in the music industry, getting together to sing for fun, friends, fellowship, and having music in their collegiate lives as a distraction from the rigors of academics.
 The group grew, facing challenges along the way.
 In the early years, lifelong friendships were formed, vocal percussion was experimented with and developed, and albums were released (“Premiere” in 1995; “The Day Our Instruments Died” in 2000).
 The group experienced several sets of growing pains, almost going their separate ways more than once.

 Around the millennium, the group took on new direction with a new purpose.
 Wanting a more professional approach and looking to achieve more, the group sought more dedication.
 With that, the “fun” group on campus began to rise to the top.
-The Pennharmonics began competing in the International Championship of Collegiate A Cappella (ICCA) culminating in 2003 with a trip to the Finals in New York City representing the Mid-west region, placing first in the quarterfinal and semifinal competitions, and receiving Best Arrangement and two Best Soloist awards.
+The Pennharmonics began competing in the International Championship of Collegiate A Cappella (ICCA) culminating in 2003 with a trip to the Finals in New York City representing the Midwest region, placing first in the quarterfinal and semifinal competitions, and receiving Best Arrangement and two Best Soloist awards.
 A studio album featuring this group was released the following year (“Penneration X” in 2004).
 From that run on, the Penns have competed, in total, in ICCAs five times, placing 8 times in quarterfinal and semifinal events.
 Members of the Pennharmonics have garnered 14 awards during this same period in every award category (Best Soloist, Best Arrangement, Best Vocal Percussion, and Best Choreography).
 In 2012, the group took a second trip to Finals in New York City, placing first in both the quarterfinal and semifinal competitions, receiving Best Soloist, Best Choreography, and 2 Best Arrangement awards in the process.